sbg/sevenbridges-r/README.md

 __[Bioconductor: Devel]__

 Install from bioconductor `devel` branch if you are developing tools in devel branch or if you are users who use devel version for R and Bioconductor.
 You need to install R-devel first, please follow the instruction ["Using the Devel Version of Bioconductor"](http://bioconductor.org/developers/how-to/useDevel/).
-After upgrade of R. This is kind of tricky and hard, if you just want to try latest feature, please install directly from github as next installation instructino.
+After upgrade of R. This is kind of tricky and hard, if you just want to try latest feature, please install directly from github as next installation instruction.

 ```r
 source("http://bioconductor.org/biocLite.R")